Tryouts and Our Deepest Fear

 FINAL REFLECTIONS ON TRYOUTS

 Tryouts teach many lessons, mostly about how actions speak far louder than words.
 You may have heard from a coach how talented an athlete you are.
 You may even have a letter from clubs saying that they want you to play for them.
-Those words mean little for some programs, and a lot for others - it is the integrity of the people delivering the words that you must trust.
+Those words mean little for some programs and a lot for others.
+It is the integrity of the people delivering the words that you must consider.

-To each parent - You may wish for your daughter to be playing in college, but know that 400,000 girls are playing high school volleyball, with only 15,000 collegiate varsity slots (and about 8,000 scholarships) available.
-If you add in the approximately 300 Junior Colleges (and about 3,000 JC scholarships at Di/DII level), you get another 3,600 openings.
-You may wish for your son to play in college, but know that over 40,000 boys play in high school and there are only 92 grant in aids in the nation for college varsity programs at all levels combined.
-Just do not forget there is high level club play at the college level, both for the school, and in USAV adult play, along with Park and Rec/YMCA leagues too, for you have helped given your child skills to play a lifetime sport.
-Read "Gifts for a Volleyball Player" CLICK HERE to know more ideas on how to help your athlete excel.
+To each parent - You may wish for your daughter to play in college, but know that 400,000 girls are playing high school volleyball with only 15,000 collegiate varsity slots (and about 8,000 scholarships) available.
+If you add in the approximately 300 junior colleges (and about 3,000 JC scholarships at Di/DII level), you get another 3,600 openings.
+You may wish for your son to play in college, but know that more than 40,000 boys play in high school and there are only 92 grant in aids in the nation for college varsity programs at all levels combined.
+Do not forget there is high level club play at the college level, both for the school, and in USAV adult play, along with park and rec/YMCA leagues too.
+Read "Gifts for a Volleyball Player" CLICK HERE for more ideas on how to help your athlete excel.

-To each athlete - You can only control what you can control - your unrelenting hustle on the court, your love of the game and playing, and your attitude and communication while working with any teammate and coach.
-Oh, and the size of your smile.
-Whether you make your first choice team or not, you can take what you control - yourself, and continue to become the best volleyball player you can be.
-A quote that you should know, that has been adapted by other sports but most commonly is attributed to Mia Hamm, is below.
+To each athlete - You can only control what you can control - your unrelenting hustle, your love of the game and playing, and your attitude and communication while working with any teammate and coach.
+Whether you make your first-choice team or not, you can take what you control - yourself, and continue to become the best volleyball player you can be.
+An important quote that is most commonly is attributed to soccer player Mia Hamm is below.

 "Do you remember why you play or has it been too long?
 Do you play because you've worked so hard to get where you are or is it because you love to be part of a team?
 Is it because you love the anxiety before the game?
 Is it because you don't want to let anyone down or because you don't want to let yourself down?
 Somewhere behind the athlete you've become, the hours of practice, the coaches who pushed you, the teammates who believe in you, and the fans who cheer for you is the little girl who took that first perfect shot.
 The little girl who fell in love with the game and never looked back, PLAY FOR HER."

 In the end you must overcome your deepest fear.
-"They can cut the chain off the door, but they can't make us play" says one of the athletes in the movie "Coach Carter" as they sit at school desks on the court and study their books, since they were not making the school grades they had committed to making in order to play sports.
-This is a must see movie by the way, and my favorite clip to show, on our deepest fear, is seen by CLICKING HERE.
+"They can cut the chain off the door, but they can't make us play" says one of the athletes in the movie "Coach Carter" as they sit at school desks on the court and study, since they were not making the school grades they had committed to making in order to play sports.
+This is a must-see movie by the way, and you can see my favorite clip by CLICKING HERE.

 Marianne Williamson wrote those words in the movie, in a passage about our deepest fear in her book A Return to Love.
 It is about living up to your fullest potential, and for those who get cut from any team, and for those who are not, these words should be taken to heart.